nikolakakis/geotour_crete_information/readme.txt

 You can find the plugin documentation on the plugin's website (add your website URL here).

 = Where can I get support for the plugin? =
-Please contact me from the Geotour page (https://www.geotour.gr).
+Please check the plugin page https://www.geotour.gr/about-geotour/geotour-share-plugin/ or contact me from the Geotour page (https://www.geotour.gr/about-geotour/contact/).

 == Screenshots ==